exoplatform/exo-documentation/docs/API.rst

 an Unauthorized error.

 Via a tool like curl, you can use -u option:
-``curl -X GET -uroot:gtn http://localhost:8080/rest/private/v1/calendar``.
+``curl -X GET -uroot:password http://localhost:8080/rest/private/v1/calendar``.

 If you are developing a Java application using URLConnection, basically you have to add "Authorization" header to every request: